psycedelicAI/AI-Continuity-Architecture-Method/proof-of-concept/high-security-facility-case.md

 ## Case Summary

-This proof of concept documents the first practical use of the AI Memory Bank Builder method.
+This proof of concept documents the foundational practical application of the AI Memory Bank Builder method.

-The case is based on the development of the **High-Security Facility Concept**, a conceptual trust architecture framework for high-security physical and operational environments.
+The case is based on the development of the **High-Security Facility Concept**, a conceptual trust architecture framework for high-security physical and restricted operational environments.

 The project was developed by Psycedelic in symbiosis with TwinMind.

+---

+## Scope and Non-Scope

+### Scope

+The High-Security Facility Concept addresses the conceptual use of structured AI continuity architecture within high-security and restricted operational environments.

+The concept focuses on:

+- continuity across separate AI sessions and changing technical contexts
+- preservation and reintroduction of structured project context
+- identity and collaboration continuity between humans and AI systems
+- reconstruction of relevant context when information is incomplete or fragmented
+- explicit trust boundaries between people, AI systems, information, and tools
+- controlled degradation when connectivity, context, identity, or system availability is reduced
+- human oversight, intervention, and decision authority
+- auditability and traceability of relevant context and decisions
+- version-controlled external context as a continuity layer
+- conceptual preparation for future validation and external review

+### Non-Scope

+The High-Security Facility Concept does not currently represent:

+- an implemented high-security facility
+- a deployed or operational system
+- a complete physical-security design
+- a complete cybersecurity implementation
+- a production-ready AI system
+- a certified security architecture
+- a commercial product
+- a guarantee of permanent AI memory
+- authorization to access, control, or modify external systems
+- a replacement for human authority or professional security review
+- evidence of quantitative productivity improvement
+- evidence that the concept works consistently across all AI platforms
+- a complete legal, privacy, governance, or compliance framework

+### Assumptions

+The concept assumes that:

+- relevant context can be identified and structured
+- context can be stored in an external, version-controlled form
+- authorized users or systems can provide relevant context to an AI workflow
+- continuity depends on the quality, accuracy, and maintenance of that context
+- identity and authorization are separate concerns
+- human oversight remains necessary for sensitive or consequential decisions
+- missing, conflicting, outdated, or unverified context can occur
+- further technical, security, privacy, governance, and operational review would be required before any real-world evaluation

+### Conceptual Status

+This section defines the intended scope and boundaries of the concept.

+It does not establish that the described architecture has been implemented, deployed, certified, or operationally validated.

 ---